pranav0705/Spikester/README.md

 # README #

 Spikester: - It's a simple game in which you have to save the Bearcat(Baxter- University Mascot) from touching the spikes and collecting trophies as many as possible.
+This game is Developed in purely Objective-C using Xcode for iOS.
 Team:
 Jigar Panchal,
 Pranav Bhandari,